Preparing your body

 and healthy muscles, joints and ligaments

 For stamina, you need to get your heart pumping a few minutes every other day.
 If you already are marathon runner you will have to adapt to the needs of your changing body.
 If you don’t move much, go for walks, ow swims.
 Anything that will keep you active and build your stamina.
+I Love and strongly recommend Spinning Babies‘ classes “Daily essentials” and “Parent class“.
+This are amazing videos that you can stream for a comprehensive understanding of the mechanics of birth and how to prepare your body.

 Good nutrition means eating smart.
 The food you eat becomes the building blocks for your body and health.
 If you are well nourished your body can handle growing a baby, and it can keep you healthy and heal faster.